qzhizhou/New-York-Taxi-Fare-Prediction/README.md

 cd src
 jupyter notebook
 ```
-Secondly, after you get the data, you should run the "data_preprocess_and_linear_model.py.ipynb" first，you will get the file 'Train_Processed.csv'.
+Secondly, after you get the data, you should run the "data_preprocess_and_linear_model.py.ipynb" first，you will get the file 'Train_Processed_4.23.csv'.

 Then you may explore each program and run them using the notebook by import the 'Train_Processed.csv' as input traing data.